rociovasqv/rociovasqv/README.md

 --------------------

 * ✉️  You can contact me at [rovasquezvargas@gmail.com](mailto:rovasquezvargas@gmail.com)
-* 🧠  I'm learning Python, SQL and cybersecurity's fundamentals
+* 🧠  I'm learning Python and cybersecurity's fundamentals
-* ⚡  I'm deaf and I love writing, learning new languages and doing creative stuffs.
+* ⚡  As hobbies, I love writing, learning new languages and doing creative stuffs.

 ### Skills